M1CH4L69/M1CH4L69/README.md

 - 👋 Hi, I’m @M1CH4L69
 - 👀 I’m interested in aviation, self development and money
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on projects or applications
+- 💞️ I’m looking to collaborate on projects or application
-- 📫 How to reach me misanem06@gmail.com
 - ⚡ Fun fact: It's simple but not easy

 <!---